What Is Pass Through Income?

 Pass through income is sent from a pass-through entity to its owners.
 These special business structures help to reduce the effects of double taxation.

 Because income isn’t taxed at the corporate level, tax liability is passed on to the owners.

 Company XYZ is a pass-through entity.
 It files a tax return that looks like this:

-    XYZ has two owners, Jane and Bill each file their own tax return with $200,000 reported as income.
-It is important to note that Company XYZ allocates the income to Jane and Bill regardless of whether the $400,000 in Net Income is actually distributed.
+Jane and Bill each file their own tax return with $200,000 reported as income.
+It is important to note that Company XYZ allocates the income to Jane and Bill regardless of whether the $400,000 of net income is actually distributed.